chatswithjc/godisgood/content/en/docs/book/power-of-belief.md

 No matter what's coming your way, you can redirect the power of your life in a positive direction.
 Remember what you're in favor of, and put your life into it.
 As long as you keep looking at what you don't want, that's exactly what you will get!
 Apply this to marriage, divorce, parenting, work situations, family tensions.

 >"Our Scriptures tell us that if you see your enemy hungry, go buy that person lunch, or if he's thirsty, get him a drink.
-Your generosity will surprise him with goodness. **Don't let evil get the best of you; get the best of evil by doing good."** Romans 12:21 (The Message)
+Your generosity will surprise him with goodness. **Don't let evil get the best of you; get the best of evil by doing good."** Romans 12:21

 In the power of God, you can turn negativity into positive!
 Give it a try.
 You will get totally hooked on it.
 I promise!

 Simple thoughts to replace negativity into positive energy: